harrycresswell/harry/site/content/notes/practical-javascript-click-to-delete.md

 +++
 title = "Click to delete"
 date = "2019-03-06T11:32:56+01:00"
 description = "Notes taken from module 10 of Practical JavaScript, a free course by Gordon Zhu.
-In this part we create a way to delete todo items with a todo button" slug = "practical-javascript-click-to-delete" tags = ["JavaScript"]
+In this part we create a way to delete todo items with a todo button." slug = "practical-javascript-click-to-delete" tags = ["JavaScript"]
 +++